 - Side, top and rear clearances for full size units.
 Manufacturers’ specifications indicate these requirements.
 Some designs, for example, require a few inches while other can be snugged against side cabinets and rear walls.

-- Will the under counter lab refrigerator or freezer fit in existing or planned casework?
+- Will the under counter lab freezer or refrigerator fit in existing or planned casework?
 If so is there enough clearance to allow the equipment to function properly?
 Allow enough space for the unit to be moved for servicing.

 - Local environment.
 Avoid placing refrigerators and freezers near heating ducts or in areas of direct sunlight.